Playa Hermosa in Guanacaste, Costa Rica

 2. Las Baulas National Marine Park, one of the best places to visit in Guanacaste

-In any case, it’s crucial that you don’t photograph or touch the turtles since this could interrupt their nesting process, causing them to return to the sea and lose their eggs.
+That said, it’s crucial that you don’t photograph or touch the turtles since this could interrupt their nesting process, causing them to return to the sea and lose their eggs.
 Instead of interfering, you should watch them from afar in total silence.
 Disconnect from your phone and focus on these incredible creatures in their natural habitat; you’ll be glad you did!

 In addition to turtle nesting, Las Baulas National Marine Park is home to magnificent beaches, particularly Ventanas Beach, Carbón Beach, Grande Beach, and Langosta Beach.
 The largest mangrove in Central America is also located here, so it’s worth taking this boat safari from Tamarindo to get a closer look at its wild and exotic vegetation.